ETE confirms $48 billion bid for reluctant Williams Co

-Energy Transfer Equity LP confirmed it had made a $48 billion unsolicited bid for natural gas pipeline company Williams Companies Inc, hours after Williams rejected the offer as significantly too low.
+Energy Transfer Equity LP (ETE.N) confirmed it had made a $48 billion (£30.2 billion) unsolicited bid for natural gas pipeline company Williams Companies Inc (WMB.N), hours after Williams rejected the offer as significantly too low.

 Energy Transfer Equity (ETE), an energy assets portfolio company, said its all-stock offer of 0.9358 shares per Williams' share represented a 32 percent premium to the stock's closing price of $48.34 on June 19.